devopsarr/lidarr-go/lidarr/docs/ArtistApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateApiV1ArtistRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateArtistRequest struct via the builder pattern

 Name | Type | Description  | Notes